 Amelia Island, a barrier island located just off Florida’s northeastern coast, boasts breathtaking scenery and plenty of active travel options.
 And you’ll mostly avoid the crowds typical of a Florida summer getaway.

-If you only have a short time in this part of the world, guest contributor, Ariana Agrios is here to tell us how to spend a weekend on Amelia Island.
+If you only have a short time in this part of the world, guest contributor, Ariana Agrios, shares her tips on how to spend a weekend on Amelia Island, Florida.

 Whenever I introduce myself as a Floridian I get lots of questions about my state.
 Do you go to Disney World every weekend?
 Don’t you just love Miami?
 I bet you live at the beach, don’t you?
 Is Florida as crazy as it seems in the news?

 And while, yes, I’ll be the first to admit Florida is a little odd (not every state has free roaming alligators,) I often have to remind people that our state isn’t just Orlando and Miami surrounded by ocean.